Last updated on July 5th, 2019

 Guided Bus Tour

 The Bus Tour is a great way to take a break in the middle of your trip.
 The Guided Bus tour is on a double-decker bus.
 I recommend sitting on top for some of the best views, and it will give your kids a thrill.
-The tour guides do a great job of spotting the different animals and frequently stop at the different cages to give you better looks.
-The tour lasts about 35 minutes and goes through the entire zoo.
+The tour guides do a great job of spotting the different animals and frequently stop at different cages to give you a better look.
+The tour lasts about 35 minutes and goes through the entire San Diego zoo.

 Kangaroo Express Bus